The MFA is one of the longest standing and most recognised studio-based programmes in the UK and Ireland.

 In this section

 Applicants must hold a degree with at least 2:2 Honours standard or equivalent or demonstrate their ability to undertake the course through the accreditation of prior experiential learning (APEL).

-Applicants must be able to satisfy the panel at interview that their work is of a standard that will allow them to deal with the creative, intellectual and material rigours of the course.
+Applicants must be able to satisfy the panel at an interview that their work is of a standard that will allow them to deal with the creative, intellectual and material rigours of the course.